mrflos/volgasprint/eris.md

 ### Use the nix module

-There also is a convenient nix module to get your `eris-go` server running on Nix OS cf. <https://search.nixos.org/options?channel=24.05&from=0&size=50&sort=relevance&type=packages&query=eris-server>
+There also is a convenient nix module to get your `eris-go` server running on Nix OS [with configuration options](https://search.nixos.org/options?channel=24.05&from=0&size=50&sort=relevance&type=packages&query=eris-server).
 ```nix
 x
 ```